-In Hecate the tags are signed by the moderator and in \oursystem by \accountabilityServer.
-One advantage of Hecate is that the moderator can issue tags to the senders ahead of time; however, the communication system still signs all passing messages along with fresh timestamps. \oursystem can be modified to do this as well, resulting in a slight increase in the communication complexity, but doing this is less meaningful for us since our tags are not per message but per a specific time duration.
+In Hecate the tags are signed by the moderator, whereas in \oursystem they are signed by \accountabilityServer.
+One advantage of Hecate is that the moderator can issue tags to the senders ahead of time; however, the communication system still signs all passing messages along with fresh timestamps. \oursystem can be modified to do this as well, but doing this is less meaningful for us since our tags are not per message but per a specific time duration.

-Message franking systems must provide some form of a deniability guarantee, which Hecate achieves using moderator-generated ephemeral keys.
+Message franking systems must provide some form of deniability guarantee, which Hecate achieves using moderator-generated ephemeral keys.
 Since the ephemeral public key is attached to each ``frank'', receivers can tell whether two messages originate from the same sender, inevitably violating unlinkability.
-On the other hand, using per message keys is impractical, as the moderator would need to store a key for each currently valid frank.

-\oursystem also uses ephemeral keys, but they serve a completely different purpose.
-Importantly, the ephemeral secret keys are only known to the senders.
-At the end of each epoch, \accountabilityServer shows evidence to the senders that it has received some number of valid reports.
-Senders accept this evidence, because forgery would require knowledge of the ephemeral secret keys.
-With this design, \accountabilityServer never needs to store data proportional to the number of currently valid tags.